-Dr. Rodriguez currently heads the Virginia Cancer Specialists Hereditary Cancer Risk Assessment Program.
-She has been a member of the US Oncology GREAT (Genetic Risk Evaluation and Treatment Program) Executive Committee since 2013, and she regularly speaks on the subject of genetics.
+Dr. Rodriguez currently heads the Virginia Cancer Specialists Hereditary Cancer Risk Assessment Program and regularly speaks on the subject of genetics.
+She is Co-Director of The US Oncology GREAT (Genetic Risk Evaluation and Treatment Program) Executive Committee and has been a member since 2013.
 Dr. Rodriguez remains active in other areas of the medical community as well.
-She serves as a Clinical Assistant Professor at Georgetown University Medical Center, is a member of the Executive Committee for the Arlington Medical Society, and is involved with the Arlington Free Clinic.
+She serves as a Clinical Assistant Professor at Georgetown University Medical Center, she is Chair of the Department of Medicine at Virginia Hospital Center, a member of the ASCO Cancer Prevention Committee, a Member of The Board of Directors at CareFirst BCBS and is involved with the Arlington Free Clinic.
 Her professional memberships include the American Society of Clinical Oncology and the American Society of Hematology.

 Born in Montevideo, Uruguay, Dr. Rodriguez speaks both fluent Spanish and French.
 She enjoys music and plays guitar in an Irish band.

 Dr. Patricia Rodriguez speaks at Tigerlily’s 6th Annual Young Women’s Breast Health Day on the HillRead More